getian107/SuSiEx/README.md

 - PLINK (required): The full path and filename of PLINK.

-- KEEP_AMBIGUOUS_SNPS (optional): If False, all ambiguous SNPs (A/T and G/C SNPs) will be removed; if True, ambiguous SNPs with A1 and A2 matching exactly with the A1 and A2 in the reference panel will be retained.
+- KEEP_AMBIGUOUS_SNPS (optional): If False, all ambiguous SNPs (A/T and G/C SNPs) will be removed; if True, ambiguous SNPs whose A1 and A2 can be matched with the A1 and A2 in the reference panel via allele flip will be retained.
 Default is False.

 - MAF_THRESHOLD (optional): Minor allele frequency (MAF) threshold applied to the reference panel.
 Default is 0.005.